magento/architecture/design-documents/graph-ql/coverage/available-stores.md

 ### Use case:
 Implementing a store switcher; it is necessary to know which stores are available and some basic info about them (i.e. store code)

-### Implementation detail:
+### Security Requirement:
-Based on the store code passed via header (or default), returns the storeConfig for all stores available under the same website.
+Based on the store code passed via header (or default), returns the storeConfig for other stores available under the same website.

+This query MUST NOT expose other websites or stores available under websites other than the current website.

 ### Proposed schema
 ```graphql